Yord/pxi/README.md

 </p>
 </summary>

-Pixie can be told to allow lists and objects in CSV files that are encoded as JSON.
+Pixie can be told to allow JSON encoded lists and objects in CSV files.
-Note that pixie takes care of quoting and escaping those values for you.
+Note, how pixie takes care of quoting and escaping those values for you.

 ```json
 a,b